acisops/acis_anomaly_pages/source/stuck_status_bit.rst

 .. note::

-    As of this writing, the latest ACIS Flight Software Patch is standard G, optional H, Version 56.
+    As of this writing, the latest ACIS Flight Software Patch is standard G, optional I, Version 58.
 This includes an update to the ``buscrash`` patch which should prevent this anomaly going forward.

 Relevant Procedures